Prenuptial & Postnuptial Agreements

 -

-Will a prenuptial agreement protect my business or home?
+Will a prenuptial agreement protect my business or home in a divorce?

 -

-How can I modify a prenuptial agreement after marriage?
+Can I change or update a prenuptial agreement after marriage?

 -

-Do I need my own attorney if my fiancé’s lawyer has prepared the prenuptial agreement?
+Do I need my own lawyer for a prenuptial agreement if my fiancé already has one?

 -